Dealing with the Anger Habit

 He used to say: "My life is at the mercy of any scoundrel who chooses to put me in a passion".

 This was prophetic.
-At a meeting of the board of St. Georges Hospital he became involved in a heated argument, walked out, and dropped dead.
+In 1793 at a meeting of the board of St. Georges Hospital, London, he became involved in a heated argument, walked out, and dropped dead.

 What anger does to us

-For thousands of years it has been recognised anger contributes to a number of physical illnesses, especially heart disease as in John Hunter's case.
+For thousands of years it has been recognised that anger contributes to a number of physical illnesses, especially heart disease, as in John Hunter's case.

 - consumes huge amounts of mental and physical energy,